Decision Making; Depressive Disorder; Electrophysiology; Microscopy, Fluorescence; Schizophrenia; Prefrontal Cortex; Executive Function

 Public Health Interests

 We want to understand the neural circuits that enable flexibility in choice behavior.

-There is extensive evidence linking prefrontal and higher-order motor cortical regions to flexible behavior.
-These regions exert executive control to guide actions.
+Recent studies in the lab have focused on the secondary motor cortex (M2).
+As part of the rodent medial prefrontal cortex, M2 is a critical node in the neural circuitry for the flexible control of voluntary actions.
 Still unknown, however, are how internal and external information are processed for action control, how choices are represented by neuronal ensembles, and how signals are routed to other brain regions to influence motor output.

-We design experiments to answer these questions in mice, leveraging genetic and molecular approaches to identify the cell-type and pathway-specific components of the brain circuits.
-We train mice to perform tasks requiring adaptive, goal-directed actions.
+We design experiments to answer these questions in mice, leveraging genetic and molecular approaches to identify neurons with cell-type and pathway specificity.
+We train head-fixed mice to perform tasks requiring adaptive adjustments of action strategy.
 We use a combination of techniques to characterize and manipulate neural activity, including two-photon calcium imaging, optogenetics, and computational modeling.